woodymorrice/forth-cli/README.md

 Q4: Added clean and squeaky targets to Makefile.
 Test1 calls squeaky clean after each target. if any target fails because the file already exists, the test fails.

+Q5: Added debug target to Makefile.
+Added all new targets for dependencies to avoid bugs.
+Test2 calls debug and all dependencies.
+All targets must build to pass.